JessLovell/health-tracker/README.md

     - Stats display on the homepage!
 - Day 9:
     - Backend Server has `signup` and `login`
     - Working on login from application
+- Day 10:
+    - User can login and add exercise.
+    - If the app is closed, the user will have to re-login to the application.